BrunoCestari/JobDataPipeline/README.md

 **Feature Engineering**

-The requirements (tools and skills) are extracted it the folllowing process:
+The requirements (tools and skills) are extracted with the folllowing process:

 - Extract job's description
 - Extract from the description the tools need using the tools.txt generated py the two scripts inside /toolsgpt/: